This post is also available in: Español

-In my opinion, he became such an influential singer in Latin music because he, and his early musical partner, Rafael Cortijo, did things differently than the rest of the crowd.
+In my opinion, Maelo became such an influential singer in Latin music because he and Cortijo, his early musical partner, did things differently than the other bands and artists.

-Note: this blog was originally published here on Latino Music Café on October 9th, 2010, and I’m republishing it this month in commemoration of the 30th anniversary of Ismael Rivera’s passing.
+Note: this blog was originally published on Latino Music Café on October 9th, 2010.

-Back when I was what is now called a “pre-teen”, “Dime Por Que”, included in the 1972 Salsa album “Esto Fue Lo Que Trajo el Barco” was one of the songs that defined in my brain the richness of Salsa music and made me a fan.
-It impacted me so much that I can still remember that the 1st time I heard “Dime Por Que” was in my mom’s car returning from swim class.
-Unfortunately my mother wasn’t a Salsa fan, but in those days there weren’t radio stations dedicated to Salsa.
+Back when I was a “pre-teen”, “Dime Por Que“, included in the 1972 Salsa album “Esto Fue Lo Que Trajo el Barco” was one of the songs that defined for me the richness of Salsa music.
+In part, it helped make me a Salsa fan.
+It impacted me so much that I can still remember the 1st time I heard the song.
+It was in my mom’s car returning from swim class.
+My mother wasn’t a Salsa fan, but in those days there weren’t radio stations dedicated to Salsa.
 Most radio stations played a bit of everything.
-“Dime Por Que” became very popular, and was played in the radio frequently.
+“Dime Por Que” became very popular and was played on the radio frequently.

 La Clave and Ismael Rivera Singing Style

-The thing about “Dime Por Que” that reflects the big contribution Ismael Rivera made to Latino music was that he was a master of singing around the clave.
-He would come up with phrasing to fill-in and make the timing for his “soneos” come in at the right time.
-Phrasing like “bitukilatinbin”, yembere cu yeyeo” “maribelemba” and many others were used by Ismael Rivera to sing all around the clave, but without ever missing its timing.
+The thing about “Dime Por Que” that reflects the big contribution Ismael Rivera made to Latin music was that he was a master of singing around the clave.
+He would come up with phrasing to fill in and make the timing for his “soneos” come in at the right time.
+Maelo used phrases like “bitukilatinbin“, “yembere cu yeyeo” “maribelemba” and others to sing all around the clave, but without ever missing its timing.

 Ismael Rivera always kept the clave in front of him.
-If you go to YouTube and watch some of his videos of the time when he was part of Cortijo y su Combo, you can see that he tended to keep marking the clave with his fingers in a very purpose manner.
-Maelo would sing all around the clave without missing a beat, which was something that was not done at that time.
+If you go to YouTube and watch some of his videos of the time when he was part of Cortijo y su Combo, you can see that he tended to keep marking the clave with his fingers in a very purposeful manner.
+Maelo would sing all around the clave without missing a beat, which was not done at that time.

 Another great singer of the time that evolved her style to sing around the clave was the great Celia Cruz.
-Celia would do this by singing thing s like “a-la-la eh oh-lo” or similar simple phrasing to fill-in around the clave.
-Benny More would come up with things like “bele bele ben”.
-But singing around the clave is not just coming up with fill-in phrasing, but in the timing of the soneos themselves.
+Celia would do this by singing things like “a-la-la eh oh-lo” or similar simple phrasing to fill in around the clave.
+Benny More would come up with things like “bele bele ben“.
+But singing around the clave is not just coming up with fill-in phrasing.
+It is being conscious of the timing of the “soneos” themselves.

 Here’s a YouTube audio clip of Ismael Rivera singing “La Cumbita“, where his ability to sing around the clave is highlighted.